5th December 2019

 5. Tell us who else is already supporting you

 This is your opportunity to tell the funder about any other person, broadcaster or platform that is showing support for your music.
 Received a BBC Introducing spin?
 Tell us!
 Landed on a Spotify playlist?
 Tell us!
-Had a premiere on that achingly trendy blog?
+Had a video premiere on that achingly trendy blog?
 Tell us!
+By showing that others in the industry are supporting your music is a great way of displaying forward momentum for your music.

 6. Keep things simple and clear

 The funder will be potentially receiving hundreds of submissions and will therefore have a limited time to review yours.
 Be cautious not to provide too much information.
 Provide simple and clear answers, use things like headings and bullet points to structure your answers to make it easier to read.

 7. Stick to the word limits